steipete/sonoscli/README.md

 - `discover` is empty:
   - Some networks block multicast/SSDP; `sonoscli` falls back to scanning local /24 subnets for port `1400` and then uses Sonos topology to list all rooms.
   - Ensure Wi‑Fi client isolation is off and you’re on the same LAN/subnet.
+- Discovery is slow or flaky:
+  - Run `sonos --debug discover` to see whether SSDP multicast is timing out and whether topology calls are slow.
 - Commands fail with UPnP/SOAP errors:
   - Verify you can reach `http://<speaker-ip>:1400/` from this machine.
   - Try targeting by `--name` (it resolves the coordinator).